 This child might learn two things from this moment:

-- Mom is cheap and won’t let them buy what they want.
+- Mom is cheap and won’t let me buy what I want.

-- Mom gets to decide what is worth spending money on, not them.
+- Mom gets to decide what is worth spending money on, not me.

 But, if your teenager is given an allowance along with the responsibility to buy their own clothing the situation could go like this:

 Child with an allowance comes to me and says, “Mom, I really want to buy these $50 jeans, but that would take all of my money.
 Do you think I could fine them cheaper somewhere else?”